Lerch's $\Phi$ and the Polylogarithm at the Negative Integers: Derivatives of trigonometric functions

 \subsection{Tangent and secant}

 To be able to obtain the tangent and secant, first we need to produce a formula for the cotangent and cosecant of a translated arc.
-Adamchik's formula\citesup{Adam} becomes:
+Adamchik's formula\citesup{Adam} becomes,

-The polylog formula then changes to:
+The polylog formula then changes to,

-and then the final formula is not too different from the simple case: \\ Similarly, the cosecant of a translated arc is:

-Finally, to obtain the tangent and secant, we just need to set $b$ to $\pi/2$.
-And since the formulae for the translated arc are not very different from $b=0$, for the tangent one has:
+and then the final formula is not too different from the simple case, \\ Similarly, the cosecant of a translated arc is, \\ Finally, to obtain the tangent and secant, we just need to set $b$ to $\pi/2$.
+And since the formulae for the translated arc are not very different from when $b=0$, for the tangent one has,